ampproject/amp-github-apps/test-case-reporting/README.md

 AMP Test Case Reporting Bot
 ==============

-A Google Cloud app that stores the results of tests run by Travis.
+A Google Cloud app that stores the results of tests run during CI.
 Used to track flaky tests.

 This app runs as a [[something]].

 Interface
 ---------
-### API for Travis
+### API for CI

-The App has the following API endpoints, which are to be triggered from Travis CI runs.
+The App has the following API endpoints, which are to be triggered during CI runs.

 * `POST /report`
-  * Accepts a JSON object representing a test result report from Travis.
+  * Accepts a JSON object representing a test result report from a CI build.
 Has 3 fields: `build`, `job`, and `results`, representing build information, job information, and test run information respectively.
 For the full structure of the object, see [the type declaration module](types/test-case-reporting.d.ts).

 Setup
 -----